 Anne Bigelow died in August of 1897.
 William Bazeley continued to live at 9 Fairfield until his marriage in September of 1899 to Margaret Chapin.
 After their marriage, they lived at 306 Beacon.
 He subsequently became a real estate investor and later served as a member of the State Legislature.

-Adeline Bigelow continued to live at 9 Fairfield until about 1915.
+Adeline Bigelow continued to live at 9 Fairfield until her death in March of 1915.

-By the 1915-1916 winter season, it was the home of Mrs. Anita (Jones) Pratt, the widow of real estate broker William Pratt, and Miss Lucia B. Cutts, a lodger with her.
+By the 1915-1916 winter season, 9 Fairfield was the home of Anita (Jones) Pratt, the widow of real estate broker William Pratt, and Miss Lucia B. Cutts, a lodger with her.
 They previously had lived at the Hotel Agassiz at 191 Commonwealth.

 They continued to live there until Anita Pratt’s death in February of 1931, after which Miss Cutts moved to an apartment at 250 Commonwealth.

-In March of 1999, Jeffrey O. Nyweide purchased 9 Fairfield from Smoki Bacon.
+On March 15, 1999, 9 Fairfield was purchased from Smoki Bacon by Jeffrey O. Nyweide.
 In July of 1999, he applied for (and subsequently received) permission to remodel the property, including removing the fire escapes, and convert it from a two-family dwelling back into a single-family dwelling.